 South Korean Customs authorities allow you to bring small amounts of medication for your personal use if you are on medication, provided that it is kept in carry-on baggage.
 It is advised to take an English language prescription from your doctor at home for both your prescription drugs and non-prescription medicines.
 That way, you avoid problems or misunderstandings at customs in South Korea.
 It is also a good idea to consult their website before you travel to South Korea.

 For more information, please visit the Department of Health website.

 Sponsoring family members

-You should ask the Immigration Office directly for further advice and information on sponsoring family members to live in Korea.
+You should ask the Immigration Office directly for further advice and information on sponsoring family members to live in South Korea.

 Visit the Korean Immigration Office website for information on applying for residence and work permits and the requirements for visas.